matrix-org/matrix-spec/content/client-server-api/modules/report_content.md

 content without being joined to a room.
 For instance, through user directories or invites.

-Clients can infer whether a reported event, room or user exists based on the 404 responses of the reporting endpoints.
-Homeservers that wish to conceal this information MAY return 200 responses regardless of the existence of the reported subject.

 Furthermore, it might be possible for clients to deduce whether a reported event, room or user exists by timing the response.
 This is because only a report for an existing subject will require the homeserver to do further